broadinstitute/warp/pipelines/cemba/cemba_methylcseq/README.md

 ## CEMBA Task Summary

-Here we describe the tasks and tools of the CEMBA pipeline; [the code](CEMBA.wdl)) is available through GitHub.

-The tools each Optimus task employs are detailed in the table below.
-Each task can be found in the [CEMBA WDL](CEMBA.wdl) If you are looking for the parameters for each task/tool, please see the  `command {}` section of the WDL script.
-Read the sections below for details of each task.
+The table and summary sections below detail the tasks and tools of the CEMBA pipeline; [the code](CEMBA.wdl) is available through GitHub.
+Each task can be found in the [CEMBA WDL](CEMBA.wdl) If you are looking for the specific parameters of each task/tool, please see the  `command {}` section of the WDL script.

 | Task | Tool(s) | Purpose | Docker |
 | :-- | :-- | :-- | :-- |